imRaazy/atari_breakout_DQN/README.md

 - [BreakoutDQN.ipynb](BreakoutDQN.ipynb) -> Vanilla DQN
 - [BreakoutDoubleDQN.ipynb](BreakoutDoubleDQN.ipynb) -> Double DQN
 - [BreakoutDuellingDQN.ipynb](BreakoutDuellingDQN.ipynb) -> Duelling DQN
-- [BreakoutPRBDQN.ipynb](BreakoutPRBDQN.ipynb) -> Vanilla DQN with prioritized replay buffer
+- [BreakoutPRBDQN.ipynb](BreakoutPRBDQN.ipynb) -> Double DQN with prioritized replay buffer

 In order to try one of the algorithms is enough to open the desired one, optionally define a custom name and directory where to save the model, and run the notebook.